swilsonmelo/Lab1ArepMvnGit/README.md

 This project provides characteristics for calculating the mean and standard deviation in a data group.

-I used my own implementation of a double LinkedList to store the data.
+I used my own implementation of a doubly LinkedList to store the data.

 ## LinkedList

-A Double Linked List (DLL) contains an extra pointer, typically called previous pointer, together with next pointer and data which are there in singly linked list.
+A Doubly Linked List (DLL) contains an extra pointer, typically called previous pointer, together with next pointer and data which are there in singly linked list.

 ![DLL](https://media.geeksforgeeks.org/wp-content/cdn-uploads/gq/2014/03/DLL1.png)